ndriqimlahu/AeroportDatabase/README.md

 ### Built With

-This workshop software project is based on Technologies like below:
+This database project is based on Technologies like below:

 * Microsoft SQL Server